dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 It's not that difficult to create an Identity as shown in the sample above.
 The federated credential for the identity however requires a bit of planning.
 As per [Microsoft Entra Workload Identities documentation](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp), the `issuer` and `subject` are the informations that establish the relationship with the external provider.

-In AKS case (or other kubernetes cluster as a matter of fact), the oidc issuer url is the issuer value, since it represents the external identity provider, while the subjet is a kubernetes service account, referenced with the namespace in which it is located `system:serviceaccount:<service_account_namespace>:<service_account_name>`
+In AKS case (or other kubernetes cluster for that matter), the oidc issuer url is the issuer value, since it represents the external identity provider, while the subject is a kubernetes service account, referenced with the namespace in which it is located `system:serviceaccount:<service_account_namespace>:<service_account_name>`

 ```bash